eleev/soft-skills/README.md

 ## 🍱 Being Organized
 - Make your own schedule when you feel you'r most productive
 - Don't delay the most challenging or annoying tasks: it's better to get "rid" of them as soon as possible:
-  - Solving the most challenging tasks first, will give you a positive vibe, rather than draining your physchological energy.
+  - Solving the most challenging tasks first, will give you a positive vibe, rather than draining your physchological energy
 - Take care of yourself:
-  - If you feel healthy and happy, then you'r work will reflect that as well
+  - If you feel healthy and happy, then your work will reflect that as well
   - Sleep enough and make that consistent
   - Eat regularly and drink a lot of water
   - Find time to exercize.
 Even having 20 minutes excersizes everyday will make you more energized and healthier.
 Remember, you don’t need hours of excersizes to be healthy and look good.
 Consistency and discipline is more important here as well